MarcDasilva/HackPrincetonSpring2026/README.md

 ## What Makes This Different

 Most Minecraft bots are single agents following scripted routines.
 This system runs multiple agents that share a live world model, coordinate through natural language, and adapt to user preferences without retraining or redeployment.
 The separation between Voyager's execution capabilities and our directive/memory/coordination layer means the agents get better at following user intent while Voyager independently gets better at executing tasks.
 Both improve over time, and they improve independently.

+## Citation

+@article{wang2023voyager,
+  title   = {Voyager: An Open-Ended Embodied Agent with Large Language Models}, author  = {Guanzhi Wang and Yuqi Xie and Yunfan Jiang and Ajay Mandlekar and Chaowei Xiao and Yuke Zhu and Linxi Fan and Anima Anandkumar}, year    = {2023}, journal = {arXiv preprint arXiv: Arxiv-2305.16291}
+}